nthomasCUBE/KEGGexpressionmapper/README.md

 library(KEGGexpressionMapper)
 KEGGexpressionMapper(expression_mapping_file, kegg_to_gene_mapping_file, gene_candidate_file)
 ```
-You need to refer to the absolut or the relative path of each parameter.
+You need to refer to the absolute or the relative path of each parameter.

 ### Alternative: Running demo data
 If you want the run the demo example, please copy the example data to your current directory: